naivelogic/Image_Similarity_in_Marvel_MCU/README.md

 ### Objective
 The overall goal of this project is train a set of models to determine when provided a new image (in this case a frame from one of the MCU movies), we seek to provide an output of the closest __similar images__ related to the queries image/scene.
 In other words, given an image and a library of images, retireve the closes K similar images to queried image.

 ![](https://cdn-images-1.medium.com/max/2000/1*DcfRFa1ShCK7SkoMC2dHfA.jpeg)

+### Project Overview
+For all Marvel Cinematic Universe (MCU) fans, and more boadly applied Machine Learning practictioners, this project seeks to utilize unsupervised learning and pretrained models to output a list of similar images based on the image inputed.
+In short, we are building a unspervided deep learning Image Similarity Recommendation system, but tuned to whatever image repository you have available.

+#### Key Steps
+* Collect data and establish Image library _(in thes project we scrapped various YouTube videos)_
+* Normalized, resize and preprocess images
+* Index image library and append meta data
+* Compute image similarity score _(similarity measures and algorithms described in the below section)_
+* Extract image features with pretrained model (e.g., CNN model like VGG50)
+* Save compressed feature matrix from compiled model
+* Display predicted similary images from image library based off of a new image

+#### Marvel Dataset
-__Dataset__ - For the Image Processing, i utilized Marvel's trailers posted on YouTube.
+For the Image Processing, i utilized Marvel's trailers posted on YouTube.
 Refer to the image_processing file in the image folder on downloading and capturing images.Such as:
 * [YouTube] [MCU Complete Recap](https://www.youtube.com/watch?v=4eMW0TKNlpQ)
 * [YouTube] [The Entire MCU Timeline Explained](https://www.youtube.com/watch?v=SY86xyG-hDY&t=1088s)
 * [Youtbe] [Marvel Cinematic Universe 10 Year Recap](https://www.youtube.com/watch?v=wYXav05fy4w)